isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **Connecting to Limitless SmartCrowd**

-The first step.
 Without connectivity to Limitless SmartCrowd, you cannot bring Experts into the conversation.
 The Expert Crowd uses the SmartCrowd platform to receive conversations and respond to them.
 Experts can do this via Web or Mobile App, and they receive rewards on a per task basis.
 Limitless operates a fully managed service for the Expert Crowd, so that all required is a Limitless Client to connect to the platform and route tasks.
 This blueprint shows you how to achieve that for Genesys Cloud.

 Steps to connectivity: